fish546-2018/laura-quantseq/notebooks/trinity-setup-on-mox.md

+### Denovo transcriptome assembly using Trinity, on Mox

+After inspecting my _O. lurida_ fastq files before/after trimming, I decided to do the transcriptome assembly on the untrimmed files and instead use the built-in Trinity program `trimmomatic`.
+Today I learned how to navigate mox, I made some directories, customized a script for the Trinity assembly, and queued my assembly job.
+I used a script created by sam, available on his [2018/09/19 notebook post](http://onsnetwork.org/kubu4/2018/09/19/transcriptome-assembly-olympia-oyster-rnaseq-data-with-trinity/).

+Roberts lab has compiled lots of [helpful hyak/mox info](https://github.com/RobertsLab/hyak_mox).

-### Logged ont Mox and created directories in my username
+### Logged onto Mox and created directories in my username
 `ssh lhs3@mox.hyak.uw.edu`

 Entered  password and authenticated using Duo